SPECTACULAR ECONOMIC NEWS….

 Computers now allow us to gather, store and process vast amounts of data, and do it extremely rapidly.

 Communication technology allows us to access and use the data virtually everywhere on earth.
-These are the final tools that are required to prove the validity of pure economics, inform humanity, and implement and manage the task of providing for the whole human family.
+These are the final tools that are required to prove the validity of pure economics, inform humanity, and manage and implement the task of providing for the whole human family.
 When we manage our economy in the most efficient way, we have direct access to goods and services, no money needed.

 In his book: “Agenda for a New Economy” David Korten does not call for an end to money, but he does write that it’s time for “Spaceship Rules”.
 Excellent model!
 I haven’t been aboard the International Space station, yet, but I’m quite certain that the American astronauts don’t carry dollar bills and quarters with them.
 The Russian astronauts don’t carry Rubles.
 The French astronauts don’t carry Euros.
 Why don’t they?
 Because keeping track of the “value” of each person’s skills, and then paying each other whenever a meal is prepared, a spacewalk is performed, an experiment is completed or a supply ship is unloaded is extremely cumbersome.
 It gets in the way of getting things done.
 Obviously!